Clean Currents 2023: Call for Speakers Now Open

 NHA thanks our sponsors:

-Taking place in Cincinnati, Ohio, from October 10 – 13, NHA is looking for speakers to shape this important “for the industry, by the industry” event.
-The deadline to submit proposals is April 15th.
+Taking place in Portland, Oregon, from October 7 – 10, NHA is looking for speakers to shape this important “for the industry, by the industry” event.
+The deadline to submit proposals is March 1, 2024.

 For those curious about the benefits of speaking at Clean Currents, Roger Clarke-Johnson, sales and marketing director at Mercury Governor Group, shared his insight: